AriFordsham/GHCWiki/commentary/rts/conventions.md

 > >     # define TIMEchar  'T'
 > > ```

-- Please keep to 80 columns: the line has to be drawn somewhere, and by keeping it to 80 columns we can ensure that code looks OK on everyone's screen.
-Long lines are hard to read, and a sign that the code needs to be restructured anyway.

 - When commenting out large chunks of code, use `#ifdef 0 ... #endif` rather than `/* ... */` because C doesn't have nested comments.